 You and Your Dog’s Health

 Keeping yourself healthy at the same time as your pet does wonders for each of you!
 I know I can honestly say that since they can motivate us to get out there and be active.
 It’s like having a little furry work our partner.
 Even if you’re just getting out taking a walk around your neighborhood.
-Not only is this good for socializing your dog, it’s good for you!
+Not only is this good for socializing your dog, but it’s also good for you!
 Here are some great ways you can get some exercise with your pet.
 Your dog will love the one on one time with you!

 Play Ball And Fetch With Your Dog